Introduction: His correlations say one thing, but Joshua Grubbs says another

 The reality is that 41 neurological studies show that porn addiction functions very much like other addictions.
 And even Grubbs’s own studies consistently reveal that “perceived pornography addiction” scores have a lot to do with the amount of porn a man views.

 Finally, Dr. Grubbs appears to be closely allied with ardent pro-porners Dr. Nicole Prause and Dr. David Ley.
-All three often like and retweet each other comments, entering into jovial Twitter convos.
+All three often like and retweet each other comments, entering into jovial Twitter convos ridiculing harms associated with internet porn overuse.
 All three campaign against the concept of “porn addiction.”
-Ley and Grubbs have co-authored peer-reviewed papers, and Ley and Prause have vocally championed Grubbs’s perceived addiction studies since the beginning.
+Ley and Grubbs have co-authored peer-reviewed papers, and Ley and Prause have vocally championed Grubbs’s “perceived addiction” studies since the first one appeared.

 So it’s no surprise that Ley and Prause adore this current Grubbs study (at least his write-up, if not the actual correlations).
-In this Twitter thread, Prause boldly suggests that the “moral disapproval” correlation might mean that erection troubles are really porn-induced….via shame.
+In this Twitter thread, Prause suggests, without sound basis, that the “moral disapproval” correlation might mean that erection troubles are really porn-induced….via shame.
 Grubbs seems to agree with his ally:

-David Ley is not only involved with several of the preceding incidents, he has also published multiple articles attacking porn recovery forums and the concept of porn induced ED, disparaging men who run porn-recovery forums, while using social media to harass men recovering from PIED.
+David Ley is not only involved with several of the preceding incidents, he has also published multiple articles attacking porn recovery forums and the concept of porn induced ED, disparaging men who run porn-recovery forums and using social media to harass men recovering from PIED.
 In addition, Ley makes money selling two books which deny sex and porn addiction (“The Myth of Sex Addiction,” 2012 and “Ethical Porn for Dicks,” 2016).
-Pornhub is one of the four back-cover endorsements for the latter on Amazon.com.
+Is that a conflict of interest?
+Pornhub is one of the four back-cover endorsements for the book on Amazon.com.